-We have coordinated the FP7 enviroGRIDS project in the Black Sea catchment, the FP7 EOPOWER project and presently the H2020 GEOEssential project.
-We are also participating to the IASON, ACQWA, PEGASO, AfroMaison and EcoArm2ERA FP7 projects.
-We are also coordinating the SNSF SCOPES ARPEGEO project, and the CRUS/SCIEX enviroPAD project.
+We coordinated the FP7 enviroGRIDS and EOPOWER projects, and participated to the FP7 IASON, ACQWA, PEGASO, AfroMaison and EcoArm2ERA projects, as well as the SNF SCOPES ARPEGEO project, and the CRUS/SCIEX enviroPAD project.

 - Our aim is to promote interdisciplinary research based on spatially explicit information and indicators on the past, present and future state of changing and complex environment.
 We are building several Spatial Data Infrastructures (SDI) to improve data sharing and processing.

 - Our challenge is clearly to fill the gap between scientific information on one hand and decision making on the other hand, in order to improve the sustainable management of our unique and fragile environment.

-- Our toolbox is composed of traditional GIS, remote sensing, relational data bases and statistical analyses, as well as dedicated modeling tools in Ecology, Hydrology, Demography, Climate, Risks or Land Cover analyses.
+- Our toolbox is composed of traditional GIS, remote sensing, relational data bases and statistical analyses, as well as dedicated modeling tools in Ecology, Hydrology, Demography, Climate, Global Health, Risks or Land Cover analyses.

 These geoprocessing tools are producing spatially explicit outputs at various scales.
 Methods for downscaling and upscaling geographic information are used to integrate them in order to asses for instance the vulnerability, sustainability or services of ecosystems.